 This competition is open to all Notre Dame undergraduate students.

 Successful projects depend on interdisciplinary expertise and cross-functional teams.
 Designing for digital is a shared conversation with diverse stakeholders.
 Bring your unique talents to help shape the vision and work of your team.

-This year's theme is Bridging conversations, Building connections.
-Teams will develop ideas that leverage technology to encourage more conversations, particularly among individuals or groups with diverse perspectives.
+This year's theme is Building Connections.
+Teams will develop ideas that leverage technology to discover, visualize, or create connections among people, ideas, data, and more.

-Whether you have new answers to old problems or entirely new concepts, use your combined insights to reimagine what’s possible.
-Bring your fresh ideas and your digital skills to build real, shareable, open-source solutions.
+Whether you have new answers to old problems or see entirely new challenges to tackle, bring your fresh ideas and your digital skills to reimagine what's possible.

-We are the chairs for the Hackathon.
-During the event, please contact us in person or on email at any time with question, comments, needs and concerns.
+We are the chairs for the 2021 Hesburgh Hackathon.
+Contact us on email at any time at firstname.lastname@example.org or on Slack with your question and concerns.
+We're here to make sure you have a great hackathon.

 Teams must be made up exclusively of 2-4 Notre Dame students.
 Student competitors may not be organizers, volunteers, judges, sponsors, or occupy any other position of special privilege at the event.

 Teams may not add members, nor drop below the minimum of 2 members, once the competition starts.
 Teams who do will be disqualified.
 Contact the chairs immediately, should this situation arise.

 All team projects must be coded in a programming language(s).